solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

    with the new data.
 You’ll also need proof that the data matches the hash.

 These considerations will guide you when deciding whether, when, and how to implement state compression in your programs.
-With that quick overview, let's go into more technical detail.
+With that quick overview, let’s go into more technical detail.

 #### Concurrent Merkle trees